Phytosauria: Description

-Various phytosaurs have crests and similar ornamentions in their snouts.
+Various phytosaurs have crests and similar ornamentations in their snouts.
 Nicrosaurus has a ridge along the snout that would have supported a keratinous crest in life, while Mystriosuchus westphali has several bony crests.

 Differences from crocodiles

 Despite their great similarities in appearance and lifestyle, there are still a number of minor differences that distinguish phytosaurs from true crocodiles.
 For one thing, the phytosaur ankle structure is much more primitive than that of any crocodile.
 Also, phytosaurs lack the bony secondary palate that enables crocodiles to breathe even when the mouth is full of water.
 However, it is possible that phytosaurs had a fleshy palate, as many Mesozoic crocodiles are presumed to have had.
 Phytosaurs were even better armoured than crocodiles, protected by heavy bony scutes (often found as fossils), and the belly reinforced with a dense arrangement of gastralia (abdominal ribs).
 Finally, and most noticeably, phytosaurs had nostrils placed near or above the level of the eyes, in contrast to crocodiles where the nostrils are near the end of the snout.
 This adaptation may have developed to allow them to breathe while the rest of the body was submerged.